emmygood/identity/README.md

 [GoogleFonts.com](https://fonts.google.com/?query=com) was imported to select all the fonts.
 With sans-serif as a fallback for both 'Comfortaa' and 'Rubik'.
 These two fonts are similar but pair together nicely.
 I wanted to opt for something simple and easy to read, for accessibility, but also choose something a little bit 'different'.

-- [Comfortaa] (https://fonts.google.com/specimen/Comfortaa?query=com) Was used for the primary headers and titles.
+- [Comfortaa](https://fonts.google.com/specimen/Comfortaa?query=com) was used for the primary headers and titles.

-- [Rubik] (https://fonts.google.com/specimen/Rubik?query=rubik) Was used for all the secondary text.
+- [Rubik](https://fonts.google.com/specimen/Rubik?query=rubik) was used for all the secondary text.

-- [Font Awesome] (https://fontawesome.com) Was used throughout the site such as the logo, address pin, booking form, phone number, and social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) was used throughout the site such as the logo, address pin, booking form, phone number, and social media icons in the footer.

 ## Features